 When it comes to choosing the best area to stay in Pittsburgh, downtown Pittsburgh is an obvious favourite.
-It is well connected to the rest of the city and region by major highways and has excellent transport connections including the Allegheny County public transit bus and light rail systems.
+The neighbourhood is well connected to the rest of the city and region by major highways and has excellent transport connections including the Allegheny County public transit bus and light rail systems.
 Several building booms have changed the city skyline turning it into a striking hodgepodge of steel and glass skyscrapers and decorative 19th century buildings.
 There are many attractions in this area, most of which are within walking distance of each other, so it´s a great place to stay if you are short of time.

 Inside the Point State Park, you can navigate to the Fort Pitt Museum that is housed within a replica of the citadel Fort Pitt, originally constructed in 1758 by the British.
 It tells the story of Pittsburgh’s history using exhibitions and galleries.
 Directly opposite resides the Fort Pitt Blockhouse, the last and only surviving relic of the original Fort Pitt.
 From there you can also access the park’s centrepiece, the stately Point State Park Fountain whose water surprisingly shoots out from an underground glacial stream.